 On-call service during weekends and public holidays only.

-The RU team consists of two consultant Nephrologists, Dr Allister Williams and Dr Ashik Hayat, a team of specialist nurses and various allied health professionals.
+The Renal Unit team consists of two consultant nephrologists, Dr Allister Williams and Dr Ashik Hayat, a team of specialist nurses and various allied health professionals.

 Phone 06 753 8631